VirulentArc/ScriptCards/Spell Book Manager/readme.md

 **Choose Spells** shows spells available from assigned spell mules.

-1. Click the spell description button to open the Spell Book Manager handout.
+1. Click **Spell Description Handout** to open the Spell Book Manager handout.
-1. Click the &#x1F56E; button to view a formatted spell description in the Spell Book Manager handout.
+2. Click the &#x1F56E; button beside a spell to write that spell's formatted description to the handout.
-2. Click **Copy to Character** to copy a spell onto the character sheet.
+3. Click **Copy to Character** to copy a spell onto the character sheet.

 Spell availability comes from two sources: